 My recommendation is small food gifts, like spices from MarketSpice (where you can get whole nutmegs, cardamon pods, real cinnamon sticks, etc for under $2 or $3) or beef jerky from Don & Joe’s Meats ($1.75 for a shelf-stable “german walking sausage”)

-Market Rummage Hall is a second hand store located inside the streetside market building, enter the interior of the market via the entrance beside Pirosky Pirosky, then turn left at the cigar shop.
+If you’re cheap but not petrified-gum cheap, find souviners at the Market Rummage Hall.
+It’s a second-hand store located inside the streetside market building, enter the interior of the market via the entrance beside Pirosky Pirosky, then turn left at the cigar shop.
 The Rummage Hall is rented daily by varying vendors, so contents often vary in type and price, but I’ve snagged some great finds here.

 Food is central to the experience of the Market, below are some tips to save money while experiencing the culinary culture of Pike Place.